yajuve/temo-chat-ionic/README.md

 * My Profile
 * Profile friend

+NB : it's possible to add other custom pages

 ### Demo
 To see a screenshot of theme you can show them on ionic market : [Here](https://market.ionicframework.com/themes/temo-chat)

 ### Features

 * i18n
-* Language available (English)
+* Language available (English) (you can add yours easily)
 * Api RESTful
 * Color theme (Blue)
 * Customizable

 ### How to use ?
-You need npm and ionic installed
+You need npm and ionic installed on your machine
 * 1- Download or clone this repo if you have git installed you can use
  ```shell
  git clone https://github.com/yajuve/temo-chat-ionic.git
   ```
+NB : if you don't have git installed on your machine you can download .zip file manually

-* 2- Go inside project and run (to install all dependencies)
+* 2- Go to your project and run (to install all the necessary dependencies)
  ```shell
  npm install
   ```
-* 3 Run ionic (To lunch an application)
+* 3 Run ionic (To lunch the application)
  ```shell
  ionic serve
   ```